mimiframework/mimiframework.github.io/index.md

 ## Models using Mimi

 Several models already use the Mimi framework, including those linked below.
-You may notice that several of these models operate as Julia packages under the [Pkg](https://docs.julialang.org/en/v1/stdlib/Pkg/index.html) interface, as indicated in their respective Github README sections.
-This practice is explained further in the documentation: [Explanation: Models as Packages](https://www.mimiframework.org/Mimi.jl/stable/exp/exp_pkg/).
+A majority of these models are part of the Mimi registry as detailed in the Mimi Registry subsection of this website.
+This practice is explained further in the documentation section "Explanation: Models as Packages".

 * [MimiFUND.jl](https://github.com/fund-model/MimiFUND.jl)
 * [MimiDICE2010.jl](https://github.com/anthofflab/MimiDICE2010.jl)